Matt-PMCT/hassUnifiBlockSwitch/README.md

 Install:

 1.)
-Place the file in your config\custom_components\unifi_device_block folder.
+Place the project files in your config\custom_components\unifi_device_block folder.
 Create the folder if needed.

 2.)
 On your Ubiquiti Controller create a user with read/write permissions (needed to block/unblock users)